Platform One Party Bus Onboarding Process

 Prerequisites:

-- All production deploys require a signed CtF letter from the Cyber team and all stages in the staging deploy to pass and show GREEN before being allowed to deploy to any production environment.
-This means that ALL stages are set to allow_failures = false.
-There are two types of production deploys, Classified (SIPR/JWICS) and IL2/IL4/IL5 deploys.
-The MDO team only deploy to the IL2/IL4/IL5 environments.
-The two below tables describe the process for both types of production deploy requests.
+- All production deploys require a signed CtF letter from CAT, and all stages in the staging deploy must pass and show GREEN before being allowed to deploy to any production environment.
+This means that all stages are set to allow_failures = false.
+There are two types of production deploys: Classified (SIPR/AFSCI) and IL2/IL4/IL5 deploys.
+Only the MDO Team deploys to the IL2/IL4/IL5 environments.
+The two tables below describe the process for both types of production deploy requests.

-- Open a CtF Request Ticket to start your Certificate to Field process for Production Deploys.
+- Open a CtF Request Ticket to start your CtF process for production deploys.

 Mission DevOps Action: Deploy to IL2/IL4/IL5 Environment